The critical layer in quadratic flow boundary layers over acoustic linings: Problem Formulation and Homogeneous Solutions

-Here, we take the mass source $q$ to be a small time-harmonic point mass source.
+where $\boldsymbol{u}$ is the fluid velocity, $p$ is the pressure, $\rho$ is the density, and $c^2 = \frac{\partial p}{\partial\rho}|_s$ is the square of the sound speed.
+In what follows, we take the mass source $q$ to be a small time-harmonic point mass source.
 In cylindrical coordinates $(x,r,\theta)$, with a suitable choice of origin, this mass source $q$ may in general be taken as

 where $\epsilon$ is the small amplitude, $\omega$ is the frequency, and the $1/r_0$ term comes from writing a unit amplitude point source in cylindrical coordinates.
 We expand each variable in powers of $\epsilon$,